Q&As on changes to livestock identification tag codes

 1. Question – What is changing?

-Answer - The prefix code on Northern Ireland livestock identification tags (cattle, sheep and goats) is set to change during 2024, from ‘UK’ to ‘XI’.
+Answer - The prefix code on Northern Ireland livestock identification tags (cattle, sheep and goats) is set to change week commencing 24th June 2024, from ‘UK’ to ‘XI’.

 2. Question – When are the new tags being introduced?

-Following introduction of the new XI tags there will be a transition period before the use on ‘XI’ becomes mandatory, and during this period it will be possible for keepers to tag newborn animals with either old stocks of ‘UK’ tags, or the new ‘XI’ tags.
+Answer - The new XI tags will be available from week commencing 24th June 2024.
+Following introduction of the new XI tags there will be a transition period before the use of 'XI' becomes mandatory, and during this period it will be possible for keepers to tag newborn animals with either old stocks of 'UK' tags, or the new 'XI' tags.

-At the end of the transition period, provisionally expected in January 2025 only XI tags will be able to be used.
+At the end of the transition period, provisionally expected on 27th January 2025 only XI tags will be permitted.

 3. Question – Why do tags have to change?